mikulaspater/mikulaspater/README.md

-I'm Mikulas Pater and I'm from Czech Republic.
+Welcome, traveller
-Welcome on my github.
+This is my github.